liferay/liferay-central-test-2/modules/sdk/gradle-plugins-whip/README.markdown

 }
 ```

-By default, Whip is automatically applied to all the tasks of type [`Test`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/Test.html).
+By default, Whip is automatically applied to all tasks of type [`Test`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/Test.html).
-If a task has Whip applied and it is [enabled](#enabled), then Whip is configured as a Java Agent.
+If a task has Whip applied and is [enabled](#enabled), then Whip is configured
+as a Java Agent.

 ## Project Extension